100% Trajecta Review

 The Trajecta comes with some extra padding in the box.
 These pads are different sizes and allow you to fine-tune the fit in certain areas.

 The 100% Trajecta is a solid entry into the growing field of full-face helmets geared towards enduro riders.
 The Trajecta performs dutifully but doesn't stand out as particularly impressive amongst its competition.
 This helmet breathes very well and feels robust but also carries a high weight, less-than-comfortable fit, and decent visor.
-Mix in an average price tag and there is little that sets it apart from the competition.
+Mix in an the average price tag and there is little that sets it apart from the competition.
 Still, it is a respectable performer.

 — Pat Donahue